geneichinose/Practical_Application_Assignment_17.1/README.md

 ![PCA.png](./PCA.png)

-Cumlative Variance Explained versus principal components.
+Cumulative Variance Explained versus principal components.

 Given that there are 53 features we use PCA do see if we can reduce the number of dimensions.
 The features are scaled by the mean and standard deviations.
-Based on the cummlative explain variance for all 53 principal components, we decided to grid search over 24, 32, 36 number of principal components to capture at least 75% to 95% of all the variance in the features.
+Based on the cumulative explain variance for all 53 principal components, we decided to grid search over 24, 32, 36 number of principal components to capture at least 75% to 95% of all the variance in the features.
 The significance, here is that we reduce the run time for training the classification models by using at least 17 fewer features.
 As a test using some of the faster classifier models (not SVM), we also consider all original 53 untransformed features.

-We hold out 30% of the dataset for later testing/scoring and train with 70%.
-We test the LogisticRegression, KNeighborsClassifier, SVM, and DecisionTreeClassifier.
-The hyperparameters for each of the classifiers were determined using GridSearchCV with 5-fold cross-validation.
-The scores are in the table below.

 ![SVM.png](./SVM.png)